sureshh90/CarND-LaneLines-P1/writeup.md

 ### Step 1: Select the colors of interest.

 As the first step, the colors of interest are selected.
-In our case, since the lanes are either white or yellow, I have selected them as colors of interest.
+In our case, since the lanes are either white or yellow, these are selected  as colors of interest.

 The efficiency of color selection algorithm greatly depends on the color space of the input images.
 Therefore, the images are converted from RGB to HSV (Hue, Saturation, Value) color space.
-The maximum and minimum thresholds for filtering our colors of interest are identified and the corresponding colors are filtered using `cv2.inRange()` function.
+The maximum and minimum thresholds for filtering the colors of interest are identified and the corresponding colors are filtered using `cv2.inRange()` function.

 The output from this pipeline is